8enlau/MLE_Bomberman/README.md

 # Bomberman Agent Repository

 This repository contains multiple agents developed to play Bomberman.
 Below is a detailed description of the structure and purpose of each folder and file.
+Based on the bomberman framework given in https://github.com/ukoethe/bomberman_rl .

 ## Repository Structure